 Among the 43 children, 17 (15 male, 2 female) were diagnosed with peptic ulcer by gastroscopy.
 There were 26 children with nonpeptic ulcer.
 There were eight cases of peptic ulcer and 35 of nonpeptic ulcer diagnosed by conventional ultrasound.
 The diagnostic coincidence rate of peptic ulcer in children diagnosed by conventional ultrasound was 79.1% (34/43), which was significantly different from that of gastroscopy (P = 0.033).
-It indicaties that the coincidence rate of gastrointestinal contrast-enhanced ultrasound and gastroscope is low.
+It indicates that the coincidence rate of gastrointestinal contrast-enhanced ultrasound and gastroscope is low.
 Fifteen cases of peptic ulcer and 28 of nonpeptic ulcer were diagnosed by CEUS.
 The diagnostic coincidence rate of peptic ulcer in children was 95.3% (41/43).
 There was no significant difference between CEUS and gastroscopy (P = 0.655).
-It indicaties that the coincidence rate of gastrointestinal contrast-enhanced ultrasound and gastroscope is high.
+It indicates that the coincidence rate of gastrointestinal contrast-enhanced ultrasound and gastroscope is high.